 The Cotyledon pendens plants are small succulent plants, native to South Africa, known for their beautiful appearance.
-The Cliff Cotyledon plants can grow up to 2 feet.
+This plant is also known as Cliff Cotyledon plants and can grow up to 2 feet.
 Their branches bow down due to the weight of leaves and flowers on them and create an appearance of a cascade.
 Their branches spread all around the base or main stem.
 Each branch is covered with a mesh of dark green thick leaves.
 These leaves are fleshy because they are used for the storage of water during drought conditions.
 This is how these plants survive the harsh summer in South African desert areas.
 These beautiful plants are used as indoor ornamental plants.

 The Cliff Cotyledon plants are a good choice as indoor succulent plants because they are easy to grow and care for, and they are also very beautiful.
 The Cliff Cotyledon plants have pointy thick leaves that cover most of the branches and main stem.
 The main stem or base in the Cliff Cotyledon plants extends into multiple smaller shrublets.
 These shrublets are the offsets of the mother plant.